19hours/sg-statutes/Acts/Income Tax Act.md

 (i) was living in Singapore;

-(ii) was looking after any of her children who is a citizen of Singapore and is 12 years old and below at any time during the year preceding the year of assessment; and
+(ii) was looking after any of her children who is a citizen of Singapore and —

+(A) was 12 years old and below at any time during the year preceding the year of assessment; or

+(B) was unmarried throughout the year preceding the year of assessment, and also incapacitated by reason of physical or mental infirmity; and

+[Act 32 of 2019 wef 02/12/2019]

 (iii) was not carrying on any trade, business, profession, vocation or employment in that year,

-there shall be allowed against her earned income a deduction of $3,000 in respect of one such parent or grandparent only:
+there shall be allowed against her earned income a deduction of $3,000 in respect of one such parent or grandparent only, except that —

-Provided that a deduction under this paragraph in respect of that parent or grandparent shall be allowed to one woman only and where more than one woman claims a deduction under this paragraph in respect of the same parent or grandparent, a deduction shall be allowed to such claimant as the women may agree or, failing such agreement, to such claimant as determined by the Comptroller whose decision shall be final, and in this paragraph, “children” has the same meaning as “child” in the Fifth Schedule;
+(iv) a deduction under this paragraph in respect of that parent or grandparent may be allowed to one woman only; and

+(v) where more than one woman claims a deduction under this paragraph in respect of the same parent or grandparent, a deduction may be allowed to such claimant as the women may agree or (failing such agreement) to such claimant as determined by the Comptroller whose decision is final;

+[Act 32 of 2019 wef 02/12/2019]

 Deduction for voluntary contribution to medisave account